WaylonWood/WaylonWood/README.md

 - 👀 I’m interested in trying to break out of the 9-5 world
 - 🌱 I’m currently learning how to code and computer science
 - 💞️ I’m looking to collaborate on literally anything, keep in mind I am learning
-- 📫 How to reach me: Feel free to MSG me or Email: wwoodrvms@gmail.com
+- 📫 How to reach me: Feel free to Email: wwoodrvms@gmail.com
 - ⚡ Fun fact: Im a 23 year old father of two, looking for a new career

 <!---